avkliskova/sverona.github.io/content/trig/right-triangle-trig.md

 What if you know the height of the mountain and want to measure the distance?
 Suppose you know that the mountain is 6 miles tall, and you measure an angle of inclination of 45 degrees.
 How far is it on the ground in feet?
 {{% /div %}}

+## Other trigonometric functions

+There are four other possible ratios that we can construct from a given right triangle.
+What are they?